Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

 # Facets and fields in eXist-db
 ## About this document

 *Facets* and *fields* are part of the *full-text indexing* feature of eXist-db.
 As the name implies, full-text indexing provides a mechanism for retrieving documents according to any of the words they contain, e.g., “Find all documents that contain the word ‘ghost’” (anywhere in the document) or “Find all documents that contain the word ‘ghost’ in the title”, etc.

 The official eXist-db documentation for full-text indexing is clear, but when we first looked there to begin to learn about facets and fields we found that portion of the documentation too brief to serve as a full and clear introduction to those features.
-The purpose of this document is to explain why and how to use facets and fields in an eXist-db app, with examples drawn from our Ghost Hoax app.
+The purpose of this document is to explain why and how to use facets and fields in an eXist-db app, with examples drawn from our Ghost Hoax app, which is designed to explore a collection of Victorian-era newspaper articles about ghost hoaxes.

 The difference between facets and fields is described clearly in Alex Kennedy’s [The definitive guide to the difference between filters and facets](https://www.search.io/blog/the-difference-between-filters-and-facets) (text in square brackets is our own):